Showing posts with label polytheism. Show all posts

 It reminds me of something I wrote in my philosophy journal several weeks back.
 Modern scientists tend to be reverent of no power except their own, and see no reason why they cannot mess with whatever they choose, so long as they have the money and legality.
 It's therefore foolish to give so much power over our world to the most arrogant group of people.

-Our world today takes humanism far beyond its healthy and appropriate levels.
+Our world today takes human confidence far beyond its healthy and appropriate levels.
 It's increasingly growing from a philosophy of human strength to human worship, where people literally take the crowns of Gods and attempt to place them upon their own heads.
 Even more revealing, humans have never learned to stop doing this.
 So many people either just don't get it, or don't want to.
 We're not supposed to take the place of Gods, nor claim domain over that which belongs to Gods.
 Yet, they have.
 Humans have taken it upon themselves to create life (AI), they try to control the course of the natural environment, and they experiment with everything under the Sun enough to put Dr. Frankenstein to shame.

 Why is AI so bad, one might ask?
 For starters, it could end up destroying the human mind by making it obsolete.
 If humans have someone to think for them, the mind will no longer have a need or a desire to be creative, inventive, or do anything for itself.
 Second, it's one thing to have a GPS in your car, or some kind of medical device that saves lives.
 That's wonderful.
 But when you're creating full robots that are just like humans, you're toying with life.
 Humans have no such right or capacity to go down that road.
 Not to mention that when you're creating a robot that can outthink human beings, there's a clear and present danger to human safety itself.
 And the fact that AI could end up taking even high level employment from people is not even the biggest hazard, and yet that in itself is still a disastrous cliff.